TN 30 (07-24)

 A. Work experience defined

 Work experience is skills and abilities individuals acquire through previous work which show the type of work they may be expected to do.
-A gradual change occurs in most jobs so that after 15 years it is no longer realistic to expect that skills and abilities acquired in a job done then continue to apply.
+A gradual change occurs in most jobs so that after five years it is no longer realistic to expect that skills and abilities acquired in a job done then continue to apply.

 B. We consider work experience from past relevant work (PRW)